LLM4Rocq/nlir/README.md

     - thm23
 ```

-To launch NLIR on a benchmark (e.g., `conf/benchmark/example.yaml`)
+To launch NLIR with the default configuration `config.yaml` on a benchmark (e.g., `conf/benchmark/example.yaml`)

 ```bash
 $ python nlir-cli.py benchmark=example